Daniel5055/valipop/dissertation.md

 I also wrote similar quick references documenting the possible input statistics and possible generated results.
 These values were also given anchor points, allowing mentions to them elsewhere to also link back to their definitions.
 However instead of contents tables for these references, I opted to use diagrams which clearly defined their directory structure, such as in figure n (image).
 These diagrams were inspired by the shell command `tree` and were intended simply summarise the possible values which also included structural information.

-- To aid in simplicity, I made use of creating reference sheets which documented concepts in a list like format
-- For example, created reference for configuration option, where for every single option, explain purpose, expected value, and the default
-    - Also provided contents table at the start of the document to make navigation easier (image)
-    - Also created anchor points for each listed option
-        - Allows for other parts of the documentation to link to specific options, allowing users to quickly navigate themselves of property values

-- Wrote similar references documenting the possible input statistics and possible results (with linking also).
-    - Notably when explaining directory structures like for results directory, used visual diagrams inspired by the `tree` command (image or text)
-    - Helps users to visualise the structure, and partly acts as a contents page for the reference

 #### 6.5.2.
 Guides

 Initially the documentation I wrote only described the basic steps to run ValiPop with Java or Docker generically, with no real examples.
 However, I was concerned that this may be too complex for some users, and therefore chose to also write more in-depth guides which focused on running ValiPop with provided examples from start to finish.
 I believed this certainly helped the readability of the  documentation as the guides offered users a clear way to run valiPop while explaining to them what they should expect to see and how they could configure it further.

-- Created informational documentation on how to run ValiPop both locally and with Docker
-    - Also created guides, which aim go into more detail and guides the user through running ValiPop from start to finished
-    - Provides sample inputs and configurations to let users run ValiPop with, and explains to users how they can further modify the example
-    - Helps readability and supporting new users using ValiPop

 #### 6.5.3.
 Development Documentation

 Additionally, I included documentation targeted for those seeking to develop ValiPop further.
 These documents included summaries of the inner workings of the population simulation and validation.
 They explained how each aspect of the population simulation operated and how the configuration inputs and input statistics were used internally.
 They also go into more depth behind the statistics used in the validation phase of ValiPop and how the contingency tables were generated.
 I believe this extra documentation was generally useful to include as it provided an overview of the ValiPop structure whilst the JavaDoc present in the source code could be read to further understand specific elements.

-- Additionally provided documentation intended for users seeking to develop further
-- Describes inner workings of population simulation and validation
-    - Explains how the population simulation operates and how it uses each configuration and statistic

 ## 7. Evaluation